stclib/STC/docs/cvec_api.md

 A **cvec** is a sequence container that encapsulates dynamic size arrays.
 See [std::vector](https://en.cppreference.com/w/cpp/container/vector) for a similar c++ class.

+The storage of the vector is handled automatically, being expanded and contracted as needed.
+Vectors usually occupy more space than static arrays, because more memory is allocated to handle future growth.
+This way a vector does not need to reallocate each time an element is inserted, but only when the additional memory is exhausted.
+The total amount of allocated memory can be queried using *cvec_X_capacity()* function.
+Extra memory can be returned to the system via a call to *cvec_X_shrink_to_fit()*.

+Reallocations are usually costly operations in terms of performance.
+The *cvec_X_reserve()* function can be used to eliminate reallocations if the number of elements is known beforehand.

 ## Declaration

 ```c